Variance of operators and derivations: Variance of operators

 Thus, if $\xi$ is a unit vector and $\omega:x\mapsto\inner{x\xi}{\xi}$ is the corresponding vector state on $\bh$, then

 and this formula can be used to define the {\em variance} $D_{\omega}(a)$ of $a$ in any (not just vector) state $\omega$. \end{de}

 \begin{re} (i) It is clear from the definition that $\dxa$ is just the square of the distance of $a\xi$ to the set $\bc\xi$ of scalar multiples of $\xi$.
 Hence, if $\dxb\leq\dxa$ for all $\xi\in\h$, then in particular each eigenvector of $a$ is also an eigenvector for $b$.
+Consequently $\dxb=0$ for all unit vectors $\xi\in\h$ if and only if $b\in\bc1$.

 (ii) $\dis{\xi}{\alpha a+\beta1}=|\alpha|^2\dxa$ for all $a,b\in\bh$ and $\alpha,\beta\in\bc$.

 (iii) $\dis{\xi}{a^*}=\dxa$ for all $\xi\in\h$ if and only if $a$ is normal. \end{re}

 \begin{theorem} If operators $a,b\in\bh$ satisfy $\dxb=\dxa$ for all $\xi\in\h$, then there exist $\alpha,\beta\in\bc$ with $|\alpha|=1$ such that $b=\alpha a+\beta$ or $a$ is normal and $b=\alpha a^*+\beta$. \end{theorem}